watem-sedem/watem-sedem/docs/installation.rst

 ("," as a decimal seperator) and english ("." as a decimal seperator) language system computers.
 Both work, other language systems are not tested yet.

-The :doc: `tutorial` gives a practical example how to use the model and is the best place to continue from here.
+The :ref:`tutorial <tutorial>` gives a practical example how to use the model and is the best place to continue from here.